-Friendship Community is a Christian ministry cultivating capabilities of individuals with Intellectual Disability and Autism since 1972.
-The vision of Friendship Community is to impact the world through capabilities.
+Friendship Community is a Christian ministry cultivating capabilities of Individuals with Intellectual Disability and Autism since 1972.
+The vision of Friendship Community is to impact the world with capabilities.
 Their faith-based disability services include residential services, day programs, and life enrichment opportunities.

-“The Wengers have loved the Individuals served by Friendship Community, and have been a part of who we are,” said Gwen Schuit, executive director of Friendship Communities.
-“The way in which they have given of themselves and their wisdom and the who they are and who we are has just been a total connect.
-We are so grateful and thankful for the love and the connection that we have had with Carl and Margaret and their family.”
+“Over the years the Wengers have loved the Individuals served by Friendship Community, and have been a part of who we are,” said Mary Ellen Farber, CEO of Friendship Community.
+“The way in which they have given of themselves, their wisdom, and the connection between who they are and who we are has been a connection with impact.
+We are so grateful and thankful for the love and connection that we have had with Carl, Margaret and their family.”
 We look forward to a future of impacting lives together!

 Friendship Community assists 205 people: 80 individuals, plus 25 Home Based Services and 100 in Day Services.

 OUR COMMUNITY PARTNERS

 The Wenger Family and Carl and Margaret in particular have a very long history of supporting the annual Brethren Disaster Relief Auction.
 This auction raises funds for local, national and worldwide relief for natural disasters.